 • Enhanced Security

-• SOAP supports SSL for data protection, just like REST, but also adds Web Services Security (WSS) protection.
-WSS gives senders additional security options in order to customize how aspects such as message integrity and sender authentication are handled.
+• SOAP supports SSL for data protection, just like REST, but it also adds Web Services Security (WSS) protection.
+WSS gives senders additional security options to customize how aspects such as message integrity and sender authentication are handled.

 • Protocol Flexibility

-• SOAP APIs’ formatting of messages into XML allows them to function across communication protocols such as simple mail transfer protocol (SMTP), transmission control protocol (TCP), and HTTP.
-This makes them ideal for situations where several different clients may be making data requests across a variety of protocols.
+• SOAP APIs format messages into XML, allowing them to function across communication protocols such as simple mail transfer protocol (SMTP), transmission control protocol (TCP), and HTTP.
+This makes them ideal for situations where several clients may be making data requests across various protocols.

 • Less Coding/Smaller Learning Curve

-• When supporting complex MFT server operations, SOAP requires minimal coding in the application layer for executing transactions, security, and other commands.
-This makes SOAP’s learning curve more manageable than other APIs.
+• When supporting complex MFT server operations, SOAP requires minimal coding in the application layer to execute transactions, security, and other commands.
+This makes SOAP’s learning curve more manageable than that of other APIs.

 • Programming Language Flexibility

-• SOAP APIs are compatible with any web programming language, which helps you’rehelps your MFT server extensible to support future applications, environments, and staff skills.
+• SOAP APIs are compatible with any web programming language, which helps your MFT server be extensible to support future applications, environments, and staff skills.

 • Deliverability

-• SOAP’s use of the standard HTTP protocol makes operating across proxies and firewalls easier without needing to make any modifications.
+• SOAP’s use of the standard HTTP protocol makes operating across proxies and firewalls easier without requiring modifications.

 • Transaction Reliability